Leobuaa/ios-messaging-tutorial/README.md

 #iOS Messaging App Tutorial

-In this tutorial, you will learn how to use the [Sinch](https://www.sinch.com/) iOS SDK to an build instant messaging app.
+In this tutorial, you will learn how to use the [Sinch](https://www.sinch.com/) iOS SDK to an make an iOS app with instant messaging features.
 The estimated time to finish this tutorial is about 1 - 2 hours.

 ####Prerequisites
  * Solid understanding of basic concepts in Objective-C language and object-oriented programing.